TN Appellate Court Reverses Lower Court’s Decision in Moorcroft v. Stuart

 The Court of Appeals of Tennessee at Nashville offered the following reasoning in its conclusion to reverse the trial court’s decision:

 Article I, Section 8 of the Tennessee Constitution requires that a finding of substantial endangerment be made before a non-parent can overcome the presumption of superior parental rights.
 Application of the Tennessee UCCJEA registration provision to grandparent visitation presents serious constitutional concerns.
 Tennessee Code § 36-6-229 does not provide adequate constitutional protection to our citizens—it does not require a court to find a substantial risk of harm to the child prior to registration and enforcement of a foreign grandparent visitation order.
 It also does not require the foreign court to have made such a finding.
 The Grandparent Visitation Statute, however, has been revised to explicitly require that a Tennessee court determine whether there is a risk of substantial harm to the child.
 Only then may the court proceed to consider whether grandparent visitation is in the child’s best interest.

 Because registration of a foreign grandparent visitation order that does not comply with our State’s constitutional guarantees would present serious concerns, we conclude that the Tennessee UCCJEA registration provision does not apply to foreign grandparent visitation orders.

 If a court in another state has granted grandparent visitation against your wishes, you should seek the services of an experienced family law attorney.
-Contact Jim Widrig or any of the attorneys at Widrig Law, PLLC to schedule a free consultation.
+Contact Jim Widrig or any of the attorneys at Widrig Law, PLLC to schedule a consultation.
 Our phone number is 615-417-7800.